Selwyn Harris

 Piano and Singing Teacher

-Nino is currently undertaking doctoral studies in composition at the Royal College of Music under the supervision of Alison Kay and Christina Guillaumier.
+Nino with a Doctorate in Composition (DMus) at the Royal College of Music under the supervision of Alison Kay and Christina Guillaumier.
 Recipient of the Frank Bridge Studentship and the Kit and John Gander Award, his research arises out of modular, generative and reactive systems within a series of new works, Constellations.

 Nino also holds a Master of Composition (MComp) with Distinction from the RCM,